enriquedlh97/mas-665-hw1/README.md

 # Enrique Crew AI - Twin Agent System

 A sophisticated, persona-driven AI chat system built on `crewAI`.
-This project provides a generic and extensible framework for creating conversational agents that can intelligently execute complex tasks by leveraging a `crew` as a callable tool.
+This project provides a generic and extensible framework for creating a conversational agent that helps users craft a compelling startup pitch designed to attract its persona, Enrique, as a potential technical co-founder.

 ## 🎯 Project Overview

 This system has been refactored into a flexible chat application that dynamically builds its capabilities around a configured `crewAI` crew.
-Instead of a hard-coded multi-agent setup, it now exposes an entire crew as a single, powerful tool to a chat manager agent.
+Instead of a hard-coded multi-agent setup, it now exposes an entire **pitch-crafting crew** as a single, powerful tool to a chat manager agent.

 The core of the application is a custom chat orchestrator that:
 1.  **Represents a Persona**: The chat is managed by a "manager" agent (e.g., "Enrique"), who drives the conversation's tone and personality.